Effective Date: May 30, 2018

 Information We Collect from Other Sources

 If you create or log into your account through a social media site, we may have access to certain information from that site, such as your name, user ID, account information, information that you have made public, and friends lists, according to the social media site’s data practices and your privacy settings on that social media site.

 We may also collect demographic information about you from third parties, including data brokers, mailing list providers, and publicly available sources.
-We may also receive information about you from our business partners, such as those companies who have created an account with us as Accredited Members.
+We may also receive information about you from our business partners, such as those companies who have created an account with us as Authorized Members.
 This information may include name, city, state, email address, phone number, and order number or account number.

 Automatically Collected Information